zio/zio/docs/datatypes/core/runtime.md

 ## Default Runtime

-ZIO contains a default runtime called `Runtime.default`, designed to work well for mainstream usage.
+ZIO contains a default runtime called `Runtime.default` designed to work well for mainstream usage.
 It is already implemented as below:

 ```scala
 object Runtime {